arcusmaximus/SottrModTools/Documentation.md

 The reason is that Blender doesn't support custom vertex normals in blend shapes, only positions.

 After importing, it's recommended to use Blender's "Face Orientation" overlay to verify that no faces ended up pointing inside out.
 This tends to be the case for the teeth in head meshes for example.
-Incorrectly oriented faces will appear black ingame.
+Incorrectly oriented faces will appear blackened ingame.

 If you want to remove the custom normals for other meshes (e.g. because they get in the way during editing), you can do so by selecting the mesh, switching to the Data tab (green triangle) in Blender's Properties panel, expanding the "Geometry Data" header,